ALMSIVI/novel-tools-py/docs/references.md

 **Arguments:**

 - overwrite (bool, optional, default=True): If set to True, will overwrite the old index with the corrected one, and keep the original index in the 'original_index' field.
 If set to False, the corrected index will be stored in the 'corrected_index' field.
-In eithercase, a field called 'error' will be created if a validation error occurs.
+In either case, a field called 'error' will be created if a validation error occurs.
 - tag (str, optional): Only validate on the given tag.
-Sometimes there may exist several independent sets of indices within the same book; for example, there might be two different Introductions by different authors before the first chapter, or there might b several interludes across the volume.
+Sometimes there may exist several independent sets of indices within the same book; for example, there might be two different Introductions by different authors before the first chapter, or there might be several interludes across the volume.
 In such case, one can attach a tag to the data, and have a special Validator that only checks for that tag.
 - begin_index (int, optional, default=1): The starting index to validate against.
 - discard_chapters (bool): If set to True, restart indexing at the beginning of each new volume.
 - volume_tag (str, optional): Only validates if the current volume is the given tag.